Shadows in dyonic Kerr-Sen black holes: Discussion and conclusions

-Thus, any possible observational relevance of our results, atleast in the context of shadows and the viable presence of magnetic charges seems quite a distant dream.
-However, the theoretical analysis we have carried out, may be of use once more imaging observations on shadows of black holes are carried out and presented in future.
+Thus, at present, it is difficult to reach any definite conclusion about the viable presence/absence of magnetic monopole charges in the supermassive black holes such as M87* and SgrA*.
+Future observations of shadow images at greater experimental sensitivities and more concrete analysis of other astrophysical constraints may provide bounds which are closer in value to each other and hence more conclusive in nature.
+However, the theoretical analysis we have carried out is indeed new and may be of use once more imaging observations on shadows of black holes are carried out and presented in future.